PNNL-Comp-Mass-Spec/DeepKS/readme.md

 # Getting Started
 The bulk of the DeepKS tool is run through Docker.
+It will essentially run like it would in a virtual machine.
 This makes dependency management a breeze.
 Follow the steps below to get started.
 One neednot clone the DeepKS Git repository to use the tool.

 ## Download Docker
 1. Go to https://www.docker.com/products/docker-desktop/ and follow the installation instructions for your operating system.

+## Terminology
+- Please read this explanation: "[An image is a blueprint for a snapshot of a 'system-in-a-system' (similar to a virtual machine).]
+An instance of an image is called a container...If you start this image, you have a running container of this image.
+You can have many running containers of the same image." ~ [Thomas Uhrig and Alex Telon's post](https://stackoverflow.com/a/23736802/16158339)

 ## Pull Docker Image
 <!--TODO: Credentials-->
 1. Ensure Docker Desktop (Installed above) is running.
 2. Open a terminal (PowerShell on Windows).
 If needed, see [macOS Instructions](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwj8_KLpx9L8AhW_D1kFHSxoCMUQFnoECA0QAQ&url=https%3A%2F%2Fsupport.apple.com%2Fguide%2Fterminal%2Fopen-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125%2Fmac&usg=AOvVaw38yunYqFSDSP2S9Bs-zTTX) or [Windows Instructions](https://learn.microsoft.com/en-us/powershell/scripting/windows-powershell/starting-windows-powershell?view=powershell-7.3))
 3. Run the following command to start the docker session: `docker run -it benndrucker/deepks:0.0.1`
-4. A command prompt should appear and look like `shahash#`, where `shahash` is a hexadecimal of the Docker Container.
-You are now inside the Docker Container.
+4. A command prompt should appear and look like `root@shahash:/#`, where `shahash` is a hexadecimal of the Docker Container.
+You are now inside the Docker Container at the top-level `/` directory.
 See the steps below to run various programs *from this prompt*.

+## Reuse Docker Container
+1. To resuse the created container (so that any saved state is available), run `docker ps -a`.
+This will show a list of all running and previously-created containers.
+2. Copy the hash id of the desired container.
+3. Run `docker run -td <copied hash>` (making sure to replace `<copied hash>` with the hexadecimal hash you actually copied).
+Once this is complete, run `docker exec -it <copied hash>` (again, copying in the actual hash).
+This will give you the command prompt inside the Docker container.

 # Running The Programs
 ***Note: The following steps are run from <u> inside the Docker container</u>.
 See the steps above to start the Docker container.***